 In April 2008, DBOC and NPS signed a SUP (NPS Permit No. MISC-8530-6000-8002) that would allow the commercial shellfish operation in Drakes Estero to remain, with provisions, until November 30, 2012, when it expires concurrently with the RUO.
 The SUP outlines the terms and conditions that apply to DBOC operations, including limits on the amount of shellfish that may be cultivated, limits on the types of facilities that may be constructed, and various measures designed to protect Seashore resources, modeled after mitigation measures defined in CCC Consent Cease and Desist Order (CCC 2007b).
 The SUP area includes the 1.1 acres of lands and improvements adjacent to the RUO (see figure 1-4) and the waters corresponding to Leases M-438-01 and M-438-02 (see figure 1-3).
 Additionally, the existing well site and septic field that support the onshore oyster operations were included in the permit.
 Consistent with the RUO, the SUP was issued to allow for the cultivating, processing, and selling of oysters, as well as the interpretation of oyster cultivation.
-The conditions and special terms of both the RUO and the SUP can be viewed in appendix A. The issuance of the 2008 SUP did not result in the retroactive approval of facilities and operations that had not been previously approved by NPS, as the 2008 SUP cover page indicates that NEPA compliance was "pending."
-NPS and DBOC agreed, through the signing of the SUP, that NPS would prepare a NEPA analysis presenting alternative operating scenarios for DBOC's operations through November 30, 2012.
-Before NPS could fully initiate the NEPA document for the 2008 SUP, Congress enacted section 124.
-Therefore, this EIS is now the vehicle in which NPS is considering different operating scenarios for DBOC.
+The conditions and special terms of both the RUO and the SUP can be viewed in appendix A.

-CDFG leases transferred to DBOC following its purchase of JOC, allowed cultivation of the Pacific oyster, European flat oyster, purple-hinged rock scallop, and Manila clam.
-The purple-hinged rock scallop and Manila clam were listed as approved species on Lease M-438-02 (CDFG 2005b).
+CDFG leases transferred to DBOC following their purchase of JOC, allowed cultivation of the Pacific oyster, European flat oyster, purple-hinged rock scallop, and Manila clam.
+The purple-hinged rock scallop and Manila clam could only be cultivated on Lease M-438-02 (CDFG 2005b).
 Although not approved, JOC also had Kumamoto oysters (Crassostrea sikamea) under cultivation.
 JOC did not report Kumamoto or European flat oysters separately, so the bulk of the reported harvest levels were recorded as the Pacific oyster.
 While included in Lease M-438-01, there is no record that DBOC has ever produced European flat oysters.
-DBOC identified and removed the Kumamoto oysters under direct CDFG supervision (DBOC 2008c^{xxi}; CDFG 2008b^{xxii}).
-Small numbers of scallops were harvested by the Johnsons in Lease M-438-02.
-Tax reports do not indicate harvesting of any scallops to date by DBOC.